 For repeat candidates who are still eligible, the deadline date to register to resit the emergency medicine examination is June 15th.

-Due to the significant expenses generated in the eight weeks prior to the exam, examination fee refunds depend on the date of receipt of a written, signed withdrawal/refund request:
+Cancellation PolicyA refund for a portion of the examination fee will depend on the date of receipt of a written, signed withdrawal/refund request.

-- Candidates who withdraw 60 days before the examination will be subject to a penalty of $500
+- Candidates who withdraw from the examination more than 60 days prior to the date of the examination will be subject to a penalty of $500.

-- Candidates who withdraw within 30 to 60 days of the examination will be subject to a penalty of one half of the examination fee
+- Candidates who withdraw within 30 to 60 days prior to the date of the examination will be subject to a penalty of one-half (50%) of the examination fee.